 There is no silver bullet solution to reducing audio-visual (AV) spending — equipment is expensive to buy, store, maintain, and manage with skilled labour.

 Yet AV plays a vital role in enabling us to communicate with event attendees.
 NW Group’s Lizzi Lovegrove shares her top tips on how to confidently manage AV on a budget.

 AV costs for events are often questioned.
 However, being clear and communicative will help to stick to budgets.

 When planning events, engage with the AV provider as early as possible.
 Bring them on the journey and discuss the purpose of the event.
-If information isn’t provided, assumptions on requirements may be made, which leads to equipment being quoted that isn’t needed.
-Be clear – by talking through the agenda, acknowledging what’s important and identifying low priority items, you’ll be positioning the event for the best possible tailored quote.
+If information isn’t provided, assumptions on requirements may happen, which leads to equipment on a quote that isn’t needed.
+Be clear.
+By talking through the agenda, acknowledging what’s important and identifying low-priority items, you’ll be positioning the event for the best possible tailored quote.

-Communicate with your speakers around levels of AV support at the event and equipment resources available to them.
+Communicate with your speakers about levels of AV support at the event and equipment resources available to them.
 That way, you can remove unneeded items from the quote.
 Equally as important, you don’t want them to feel unsupported if they don’t have their requirements met to deliver their presentation.
-Presenters can be hard to get a hold of, but being prepared is the best outcome for your event and their presentation.
+Presenters can be hard to get a hold of, but preparation is the best outcome for your event and their presentation.

 You are entitled to an itemised quote, particularly if you want to get a better understanding of where your money is being spent and why.
 If you are over budget and unsure of the equipment description, schedule a call with your AV provider so they can talk you through everything in detail.
-This exercise is twofold - it educates and empowers you to get a better understanding of what the technical equipment does and secondly, it helps to prioritise what’s important.
+This exercise is twofold.
+It educates and empowers you to get a better understanding of what the technical equipment does.
+Secondly, it helps to prioritise what’s important.